timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 ![Load capacity increase with added instances in scale-out scenario](../results/scale-out/capacity.pdf){#fig:scale-out-capacity}

 The results show that adding more controller instances brings more performance and increases the maximum load capacity of the system.
-The load capacity grows almost linearly with the number of added instances, so the setup fulfills req. \ref{req:scale-out}.
+The load capacity grows almost linearly with the number of added instances, so the setup fulfills \refreq{scale-out}.
 With this, applying the external sharding design makes Kubernetes controllers horizontally scalable.

 ### Rolling Updates